CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

 const rulesMetadataRes: HarmonyResponse<Array<EndpointInterfaces.RuleMetadata>> = await he.PolicyGeneralApi.getAllRulesMetadata(EndpointInterfaces.RunAsJob.Off);
 console.log(rulesMetadataRes.payload); // Your rulebase metadata

-// Also you can query this operation using job, no extra logic required, in the background, it will trigger a job and will pull the status till it finished and return the final results. const rulesMetadataJobRes: HarmonyResponse<Array<EndpointInterfaces.RuleMetadata>> = await he.PolicyGeneralApi.getAllRulesMetadata(EndpointInterfaces.RunAsJob.On);
+// Also you can query this operation using a job, no extra logic is required, in the background, it will trigger a job and will pull the status till it is finished and return the final results. const rulesMetadataJobRes: HarmonyResponse<Array<EndpointInterfaces.RuleMetadata>> = await he.PolicyGeneralApi.getAllRulesMetadata(EndpointInterfaces.RunAsJob.On);
 console.log(rulesMetadataJobRes.isJob); // true
 console.log(rulesMetadataJobRes.payload); // Your rulebase metadata, same as in non-kob operation

-// After you finished, disconnect to stop all background session management. await he.disconnect();
+// After you finish, disconnect to stop all background session management. await he.disconnect();
 ```